61 William Street

 Worcester, MA 01609

-Since Robert E. Johnson, Ph.D., took office as the tenth president of Becker College in July 2010, this charismatic leader has charged the institution with a new entrepreneurial mission; led the creation of groundbreaking academic programs; realized significant capital projects; strengthened the institution’s financial foundation; and challenged students and faculty to compete in an increasingly global society.
+Since Robert E. Johnson, Ph.D., took office as the tenth president of Becker College in July 2010, this charismatic leader has charged the institution with a new, world ready entrepreneurial mission; led the creation of groundbreaking academic programs; realized significant capital projects; strengthened the institution’s financial foundation; and challenged students and faculty to compete in an increasingly global society.

-One of the oldest educational institutions in New England, with a history dating to 1784, Becker College enrolls more than 2,000 students annually, at two campuses in Central Massachusetts.
-Under Dr. Johnson’s leadership, the College made its debut on The Best 377 Colleges annual survey from The Princeton Review, which also ranked Becker as one of the top 10 colleges in the U.S. and Canada for video game design.
+Becker College traces its history to 1784, making it one of the nation’s top-25 oldest institutions in higher education, with a founding charter signed by American Revolutionaries John Hancock and Samuel Adams.
+Today, Becker enrolls more than 1,900 students at two campuses in Central Massachusetts.
+Under Dr. Johnson’s leadership, the College has been named one of the “best institutions for undergraduate education” by The Princeton Review for two consecutive years, as profiled in The Best 378 Colleges: 2014 Edition, The Princeton Review’s flagship college guide.
+The Princeton Review has also ranked Becker, for four consecutive years, among the top colleges in the U.S. and Canada for video game design.
 In Dr. Johnson’s second year as president, Becker was designated by the Commonwealth of Massachusetts as home to the Massachusetts Digital Games Institute (MassDiGI), a state-sponsored, public-private partnership that connects the state’s fast-growing digital games industry, government, and academic resources to promote job growth and entrepreneurship.
-In fall 2012, the College joined the tenth cohort of the American Council on Education’s Internationalization Laboratory, which will advance efforts to develop a global engagement strategy and establish global citizenship as a key attribute of a Becker College education.
+The College is a member of the tenth cohort of the American Council on Education’s Internationalization Laboratory, which will advance efforts to develop a global engagement strategy and establish global citizenship as a key attribute of a Becker College education.

-Becker College remains one of only two private institutions in New England to offer undergraduate programs in animal sciences, and its programs are among the top 20 producers of nurses in Massachusetts.
+Becker College remains one of only two private institutions in New England to offer AVMA-accredited undergraduate programs in veterinary technology, and its nursing programs are among the top 20 producers of nurses in Massachusetts.

 Dr. Johnson is a strong believer in higher education as a public good, and has dedicated his more-than-25-year career to transforming the lives of young people while preparing them to realize their dreams.
 A collaborative leader and inspiring speaker, he challenges students to build upon the three pillars of global citizenship—academic excellence, social responsibility, and creative expression—and prepare to compete in a rapidly changing future.